 Last night I was fortunate enough to make more of those memories.

 Despite threats from Tommy Wiseau’s lawyers, the filmmaking team/best friend trio of Rick Harper, Fernando Forero and Martin Racicot went ahead with a Toronto screening of their first feature film, Room Full of Spoons.
 It’s a documentary that goes behind-the-scenes of The Room‘s production, delving deeper into Tommy Wiseau’s personality and past than any fan ever has.
-I started that morning frustrated to discover the screening had been cancelled, only to receive a message from Director Rick Harper hours later – the show would go on.
+I started that morning frustrated to discover the screening had been cancelled (again by a legal dispute with Tommy Wiseau), only to receive a message from Director Rick Harper hours later – the show would go on.
 Elation replaced frustration pretty quickly, setting the stage for an incredible screening experience.

 Before the movie got going, the filmmakers were hanging out near the entrance to the small theatre to greet attendees as we came in.
 The intimate venue allowed for casual conversation among all the fans in the room.
 In attendance was Director Rick Harper, DOP Martin Racicot, and Editor Fernando Forero – though they all admitted soon after that no one person had any set role in the production – that the film was very much a collaborative and equal effort on all their parts.

 Once everyone took their seats and after a brief intro from the three of them, they dimmed the lights and the movie began.
 The documentary itself was spectacular, crafted perfectly so that even the most casual fan of The Room can access and appreciate it.
 The first act of the film informs viewers of just what The Room is and examines its cult status.
 I’ll admit for me these early moments didn’t offer much I didn’t already know, but the structure and pace was effective and the exposition is absolutely necessary – because most people have real lives and don’t have every line in The Room memorized like I do.